NathanCQC/pytemplate/README.md

 The project includes Docker, with a `Dockerfile` located in the root directory.
 The `.dockerignore` file is also located in the root directory.

-The project includes Pyright for static type checking, pre-commit for code formatting, Black for code formatting and Ruff for linting.
-The configuration for these tools is located in the `.pre-commit-config.yaml` and `ruff.toml` files.
+The project includes `pyright` for static type checking, `typos` for code spell check, `ruff` for linting & code formatting, and `pre-commit` for enforcing these checks before git commits and on the CI.
+The configuration for these tools is located in the `ruff.toml` and `.pre-commit-config.yaml` files.

 The project includes Sphinx for documentation, with the documentation located in the `docs` folder.
 The `source/conf.py` file contains the configuration for Sphinx.